michaeljstutz/node-data-migrator/README.md

 ###<a name="reset"></a> reset(params)

-This function allows you to reset diffrent sections of the instance or all sections by calling reset without params.
+This function allows you to reset different sections of the instance or all sections by calling reset without params.

-Please note: if you reset the conditions or normalizers and your paths link to that key it will revert back to using the default behaver which is to pass the value through for normalizer and fail for conditions.
+Please note: if you reset the conditions or normalizers and your paths link to that key it will revert back to using the default functionality where the value is just passed through for a normalizer and fail for conditions.

 **Since**